saru2020/MyCategories/README.md

 MyCategories
 ============

-Adding the Categories anything that i use hereafter
+Adding the Categories here anything that i use hereafter in my projects.

-<b> To Add a Parallax Effect to your view : </b><br/>
+<b><u> To Add iOS7’s “Parallax Effect” to your view : </u></b><br/>
-<i> Just Drag & Drop the “UIView+View” in your project, then import it in your class use the below line of code to apply it to your view. </b>
+<i> Just Drag & Drop the “UIView+View.h” & “UIView+View.m” in your project, then import it in your class use the below line of code to apply it to your view. </b>

     [self.view addParallaxEffect];